 CHANTILLY CREAM FILLING

-1cupwhole or whipping cream
+1cupwhole or whipping cream(240 grams)

 2tablespoons icing /powdered sugar (sifted)

-In a medium pot on medium heat, add the water, butter, sugar and salt mixing to combine as the butter melts, when it starts to boil remove from the heat and add the flour all at once.
+In a medium pot on medium heat, add the water, butter, sugar and salt mixing to combine as the butter melts, when it starts to come to a rolling boil remove from the heat and add the flour all at once.
 Mix quickly and combine well with a wooden spoon.